CamboimGabriel/shimmer-assessment/WEEKEND_TRIAL_TASK_SPEC.md

 - Use your professional judgment to find appropriate references
 - Demonstrate your ability to work with unfamiliar data formats

-**Important Note on Node Types**: You are NOT expected to implement specific node types.
-Use generic node rendering that displays the node's type, label, and basic properties.
-For example, all nodes can be rendered the same way visually, just showing different labels and metadata.
+**Important Note on Node Types**: Implement custom rendering for 3-5 common node types (see suggestions below) to demonstrate design skills.
+All other node types should use a generic fallback renderer.
+This keeps the scope manageable while showing your UI/UX abilities.

+Suggested node types to implement custom rendering:
+- **Start/Trigger nodes** - Special appearance to show workflow entry points
+- **HTTP Request nodes** - Show URL or method
+- **Database nodes** - Display query type or table name
+- **Conditional/Switch nodes** - Show branching logic visually
+- **Generic nodes** - Fallback for all other types

 ## What You Need to Build

 1. **Choose a workflow platform** - Pick any automation platform (n8n, Make, Zapier, etc.)
 2. **Implement adapter** - Parse workflows from your chosen platform into the canonical format
-3. **Generic graph display** - Use React Flow with generic nodes (all nodes can look the same)
+3. **Graph display with custom nodes** - Use React Flow with:
+   - 3-5 custom node types (e.g., trigger, HTTP, database, conditional)
+   - Generic fallback renderer for all other node types
 4. **Drag functionality** - Update node positions when dragged
 5. **Export** - Save the modified workflow back to original format

-Important: Use generic node rendering.
-Don't try to implement specific node types - just show node type/label/properties in a consistent way.

 Optional enhancements:
 - Support multiple platforms
 - Format auto-detection
 - Node inspector for details
 - Error handling
+- Additional custom node types

 ## 10. Deliverables Checklist

 ### Required
 - [ ] Working app that runs locally
 - [ ] Import workflows from your chosen platform
-- [ ] Display workflow as interactive graph
+- [ ] Display workflow as interactive graph with:
+  - [ ] 3-5 custom node type renderers
+  - [ ] Generic fallback for other node types
 - [ ] Drag nodes to reposition them
 - [ ] Export modified workflow back to original format
 - [ ] Document which platform you chose and why

 ### Bonus Points
+- [ ] Additional custom node types beyond the required 3-5
 - [ ] Support multiple workflow platforms
 - [ ] Auto-detect workflow format
 - [ ] Node inspector (click for details)
 - [ ] Clean, extensible architecture
+- [ ] Creative node visualizations

 ## 11. Documentation